Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 [![Screenshot of the Network tab in Firefox web developer tools]({{ "/assets/img/devtools-network.png" | absolute_url }})]({{ "/assets/img/devtools-network.png" | absolute_url }})

-Each browser as additional tabs you might find useful, like for seeing and manipulating stored cookies and checking for accessibility issues.
+Each browser has additional tabs you might find useful, like for seeing and manipulating stored cookies and checking for accessibility issues.
 Try them all to see what information you can get.

 ## Programming Languages